 Lo Recordings, pinkflag, Ghost Box Records, Trunk Records, Clay Pipe Music, Wire, Point Blank, Bella Union, Heavenly Recordings, Soundway Records, Love Love, Damaged Goods, Jalapeno Records, Kansas Smitty’s, NUXXE, Grove, Hotel Lux, Lou Terry, Sways, Trim, Stones Throw, Tom Robinson, Donovan, Van Morrison, Glastonbury Festival, The Band Aid Trust, Fake Laugh, Gnod, JK Flesh, Anushka Chkheidze, Kevin Godley, Steve Levine, Korhan Futaci, Nijuu, NxxxxxS, Bladud Flies!, Industrial Records, Coil, Carter Tutti Void, Chris & Cosey, Daniel Pemberton, Fyfe Dangerfield, Guillemots, Toby Hay, Ann Wilson, GRGDN Music, Subtext, Arc Light Editions, R&S, Minty, Strange Attractor, Swim, Teleplasmiste, Alva Noto, Pete Fowler, Psapp, Saint Etienne, Front and Follow, Fika, Trestle, Not Applicable, The Leaf Label, Steve Jansen, Minimal Compact, Her Ensemble and many more.

-Media partners: Wire magazine, DIY magazine, The Quietus, Independent Music Podcast
+Media partners: Crack Magazine, Wire magazine, DIY magazine, The Quietus, Independent Music Podcast

-A history of The state51 Conspiracy by its founder.
+The history of The state51 Conspiracy by its founder:

 “When the internet looked like it might become popular, sometime in the Spring of 1993, I brought a group of people together to make a website, and that was the start of The state51 Conspiracy.